duhrer/duhrer.github.io/_posts/projects/2025-07-28-google-stadia-tandemonium.md

 I bought my first Stadia controller the week Google announced that the Stadia service would be discontinued.
-Without the Google Stadia service, by default the controllers can only really used them as wired controllers.
+Without the Google Stadia service, by default the controllers can only really be use as wired controllers.
 Perhaps as a result, they tend to be pretty cheap secondhand, especially for the build quality.

 The key is that until December 31st 2025, you can run a tool [on the Stadia web